iresearch-toolkit/iresearch/README.md

 ```

 ## License
+Copyright (c) 2017 ArangoDB GmbH
 Copyright (c) 2016 EMC Corporation

 This software is provided under the Apache 2.0 Software license provided in the
 [LICENSE.md](LICENSE.md) file.
 Licensing information for third-party products used
-by EMC IResearch search engine can be found in
+by IResearch search engine can be found in
 [THIRD_PARTY_README.md](THIRD_PARTY_README.md)